 Bringing Home to the Halls: Mayflower's Door Skin Revolution

-Mayflower Reservoir is experiencing a positive transformation, thanks to a generous $1 million grant from the Department of Health and Ageing.
+Mayflower Reservoir aged care is experiencing a positive transformation, thanks to a generous $1 million grant from the Department of Health and Ageing.

 Allocated strategically across multiple projects, the grant aims to enrich residents' lives, considering diverse cultural backgrounds and abilities, as highlighted by Rebecca, Mayflower's Executive Director of Quality, Risk and Compliance.